djangodeployment/django-deployment-book/09-recovery1.rst

-    Collectively these parameters (together with ``MAX_AGE=2Y``) mean that a total of about eight full backups will be kept; for the most recent three to six months, the daily history of the files will be kept, whereas for the time before the quarterly history will be kept.
+    Collectively these parameters (together with ``MAX_AGE=2Y``) mean that a total of about eight full backups will be kept; for the most recent three to six months, the daily history of the files will be kept, whereas for older backups the quarterly history will be kept.
     You will thus be able to restore your system to the state it was two days ago, or three days ago, or 58 days ago, but not necessarily exactly 407 days ago—you will need to round this up to about 45 days earlier or later.

     Keeping the history of your system is very important.
 It is common to lose some data and realize it some time later.
 If each backup